THE HEART OF THE CHRISTIAN ERROR

 And all the angels cried, “Just and merciful are your judgments, O Most High.”

 I read an account where a Nazi guard had been converted to Christianity.
 He addressed some Jews and told them he was going to Heaven but their rabbis would go to Hell if they had not accepted Christ.
+As I remember, the Jews preferred to stay with their rabbis rather than go to any such heaven.

 Their instincts were true.
 The Nazi had no concept of Jesus Christ.
 He had gone through the motions of the Christian religion and trusted that these beliefs and professions would bring him into favor with God.

 It is a fact that a great deal of good has been accomplished by Christian missionaries, as pagans have been delivered from destructive practices.
 I understand this thoroughly as I contemplate the work of Mary Slessor of Calabar.
-But I think the truth is as I have stated: religion is one matter; the Divine salvation is another matter.
+But I think the truth is as I have stated: religion is one matter; the divine salvation is another matter.
 It does us no good to belong to a religion unless that religion makes us a better person, in the ordinary use of the term.
-Christianity can do this better than any other religion because of the living Presence of the Lord Jesus Christ.
+Christianity can do this better than any other religion because of the living presence of the Lord Jesus Christ.
 He has the authority and the power to make each of us a better person, a person worthy of God and of the Kingdom of God.

 But as for the “four steps of salvation,” they are worthless unless they bring us into a living relationship with the Lord Jesus.
-It is not enough to accept religion, we must actually receive Christ into our daily life.
+It is not enough to accept religion; we must actually receive Christ into our daily life.
 The only reliable proof we have actually received Christ into our daily life is that we are being transformed.

 And we, who with unveiled faces all reflect the Lord’s glory, are being transformed into his likeness with ever-increasing glory, which comes from the Lord, who is the Spirit.
 (II Corinthians 3:18)